kidusasfaw/academic-site/content/authors/admin/_index.md

 My research has focused on building statistical inference methodology for nonlinear, non-Gaussian stochastic processes.
 My work has valuable applications in ecology, epidemiology, weather forecasting and target tracking.
 I am being advised by [Edward Ionides](https://dept.stat.lsa.umich.edu/~ionides/) and [Aaron King](https://kinglab.eeb.lsa.umich.edu/king/).

-In addition to my research interests, I am always eager to get better at being a disciplined applied statistician.
+I am always eager to get better at being a disciplined applied statistician.
 How can I formulate my problems in a way that allows valid statistical analyses?
-What are included in my data and what aren't?
-How might some models of the data-generating process help?
-How might they hurt?
-What can be learned from model estimation and hypothesis testing?
+What are and aren't included in my data?
+How might some models of the data-generating process help or hurt?
 How do I present my work to a broad audience?
-I've learned and taught a lot about these questions.
+I've learned and thought a lot about these questions.